scgbern/scgpico/content/wiki/faq/git/How-do-I-install-git-locally-under-Mac-OSX/index.md

 ---
 Title: How do I install git locally under Mac OSX?
 ---
+#How do I install git locally under Mac OSX?
 - **Q How do I install git locally under Mac OSX?**
 - **A** Use these: